-- AS/NZS ISO 31000:2009 Risk management Principles and guidelines - HB 203:2012 Handbook: Managing environment-related risk.
+- AS/NZS ISO 31000:2009 Risk management Principles and guidelines - B 203:2012 Handbook: Managing environment-related risk.

-The risk assessment identifies and assesses the potential risks to ecological values/receptors for both the construction and operational phases of the Project, focussing specifically on the ecological values outlined in the Project EIS Appendix I1 (Sections 3 to 17), and supplemented or replaced with information in the AEIS Chapter 9.
+The risk assessment identifies and assesses the potential risks to ecological values/receptors for both the construction and operational phases of the Project, focussing specifically on the ecological values outlined in Appendix I1 (Sections 3 to 17).

 This ecological risk assessment is one component of the overall Project EIS risk assessment.
-Cumulative impacts on ecological values are assessed and discussed in Chapter 21 and Appendix P of the Project EIS.
+Cumulative impacts on ecological values are assessed and discussed in Chapter 21 and Appendix P of the EIS.